 It’s important to remember that the hiring process of an agency nurse is much different.
 Even down to the format of your travel nurse resume.

 Your agency resume is the foundation for creating the rest of your travel nurse profile.
 Only the basics are necessary.
-You know the old saying, “less is more”—I think those people were agency recruiters. ?
+The old saying, “less is more” rings true.
 The information needed in your resume is going to be pretty standard from agency to agency.
 Keep this updated to make future application processes easier.

 The most important information to include in your travel nurse resume is:

 - Dates attended